-CDC: Delta variant accounts for 83% of sequence coronavirus samples
+CDC: Delta variant accounts for 83% of sequence virus samples

-The Centers for Disease Control and Prevention said Tuesday that 83% of sequenced coronavirus samples in the U.S. are the dreaded delta variant that spreads rapidly and is fueling outbreaks in select states and at least 90 countries.
+The Centers for Disease Control and Prevention on Tuesday said 83% of sequenced coronavirus samples in the U.S. are the dreaded delta variant that spreads rapidly and is fueling fears of a major setback in the pandemic fight at home and abroad.

 “This is a dramatic increase, up from 50% the week of July 3rd,” CDC Director Rochelle Walensky told the Senate Health Committee.
 “In some parts of the country, the percentage is even higher, particularly in areas of low vaccination rates.”

+Nearly two-thirds of U.S. counties have vaccination rates of less than 40%, she said, “allowing for the emergence and rapid spread of the highly transmissible delta variant.”

-The delta variant was first detected in India after the South Asian country had a huge spike in cases earlier this year.
+The delta variant was first detected in India after the country had a terrible spike in cases earlier this year.

-Federal officials are worried the variant will set back the country’s effort to turn the corner amid the pandemic, as average daily case counts rise to roughly 30,000 per day — the worst level since mid-May.
+Federal officials are worried the variant will hamstring efforts to turn the corner amid the pandemic, as average daily case counts rise to roughly 30,000 per day — the worst level since mid-May.

+The uptick spooked Wall Street on Monday and is prompting debates in some areas about whether mask mandates were lifted too early or should return.

 The delta variant “has the capability of transmitting efficiently from human to human in an extraordinary manner, well beyond any of the other variants we have experienced until now,” testified Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases.

-Federal officials believe the vaccines approved for emergency use in the U.S. are able to stave off severe disease from the variant in most instances, even if an immunized person experiences a “breakthrough” infection.
+Data from Israel suggest the vaccines are only 64% protective against infection from the delta variant, though 93% effective at staving off severe illness.

-Last week, the CDC reported that 97% of people entering the hospital for COVID-19 are unvaccinated.
+Delta’s spread is fueling reports of “breakthrough infections” in vaccinated persons who are tested, although the CDC recently said that 97% of people who end up in the hospital for COVID-19 are unvaccinated.

-“We have the tools to end this epidemic, it is up to us to use those tools to the maximum,” Dr. Fauci said.
+“We have the tools to end this epidemic.
+It is up to us to use those tools to the maximum,” Dr. Fauci told senators.

 Some unvaccinated people argue it should be up to them to risk hospitalization or death if they are leery of the vaccines.